-We’ve engaged women from four continents in developing the SILCS diaphragm.
+We’ve engaged women from four countries in developing the SILCS diaphragm.
+Photo: PATH/Mike Wang.

 Single-sized, easier to use